St. Bartholomew's Day massacre in the provinces: Troyes

 Troyes received word of the massacre on 26 August, spreading panic among both the Protestants and Catholics.
 The council reintroduced the civil militia and placed guards on the gates.
 A curfew was instituted and weapons banned.
 De Ruffe the governor of Angoulême passed by the town on his way elsewhere and told those he saw that it was the king's will that the Huguenots be executed.
-This was contradicted by an abbot who passed through on the 30th and told the town the king had written that the Huguenots are to be protected.
-Nevertheless, the town's bishop hatched a plot for a celebration of the Catholic victory on the 31st.
+This was contradicted by an abbot who passed through on 30 August and told the town the king had written that the Huguenots are to be protected.
+Nevertheless, the town's bishop hatched a plot for a celebration of the Catholic victory on 31 August.
 Some of those who were called to participate warned their Huguenot neighbours of his intentions, allowing some Huguenots to be hidden by their neighbours.
 After receiving a letter endorsing massacre from the hardline Belin who was in Paris to petition the King against a Huguenot church, the bailli de Vaudrey orders the arrest of the Huguenots on the 30th, either to protect them or to stop their sedition.
 On 3 September the mayor Nevellin presents a letter received from the king to the council, detailing his intentions regarding the maintenance of the peace edicts.
 By this point Belin was back in Troyes, and he advocated again for massacre, citing the occurrence of a massacre in Paris as proof of his position.
 Most of the other councillors leave the chamber in shock and disapproval at his line, yet do little to stop his subsequent plans.

 Belin finds a willing collaborator in his plan in de Vaudrey who had long been an enemy of the Huguenots.
 They set about organising the murder of those in the prisons.
 The massacre would be smaller than in many other towns, with only 43 Huguenots killed in total.
 To do the work they employ prison guards, the executioner having refused to be involved, several other Huguenots being killed in the streets by angry Catholics.
 The massacre would begin on 4 September with each called up from their cell to be dispatched one at a time.
 After killing 36 in the prison they would spend the next few days searching for those that might be hiding around the town.